 For example, broadcasters and other content producers, broadcast equipment providers, and specialised production infrastructure providers.
-They widely use various technologies and also ad-hoc and tailor-made solutions when required for a particular production.
+They are comfortable with using various technologies, ad-hoc and tailor-made solutions where required for a particular production.
 They may be experienced in self-provisioning the necessary connectivity and using radio spectrum.
 They are also accustomed to commissioning dedicated connectivity services where this is justified for operational or commercial reasons.